Honorenji/04_BattleTank/README.md

 * BT78 - Using the ensure Assertion
 * BT81 - Starting From Green
 * BT82 - Aiming Without the Tank
-* BT83 - inishing our Refactoring
+* BT83 - Finishing our Refactoring
+* BT84 - Adding TickComponent() Back